-HP Elite 8000-series Business PC products provide support for AHCI in single and multiple drive configurations.
+HP rp7800, rp5810, and rp5800 Retail Systems provide support for AHCI in single and multiple drive configurations.

-RAID (Redundant Array of Independent Disks) is a category of hard drives that employs two or more drives in combination for fault tolerance and performance.
+RAID (Redundant Array of Independent Disks) employs two or more drives in combination for fault tolerance and performance.
 Initially used with servers, desktop PCs are increasingly using RAID by adding a RAID controller and extra IDE or SCSI disks.

-HP Elite 8000-series Business PCs take advantage of Serial Advanced Technology Attachment (SATA) technology and the integration of RAID support into select Intel chipsets.
-Table 1 lists the HP business PC platforms and associated Intel chipsets that provide native RAID support.
+HP rp7800, rp5810, and rp5800 Retail Systems take advantage of Serial Advanced Technology Attachment (SATA) technology and the integration of RAID support into select Intel chipsets.
+The HP rp7800 and rp5800 Retail Systems use the Q67 Express chipset, while the rp5810 Retail System uses the Q87 Express chipset.